Leonardus

 This is particularly necessary for integration with the makefile to trigger

 the "dockerize" target locally during development.
-To do this, enter the following:
+Use the following command:

 sudo usermod -aG docker ${USER}